 Biblical Consistency and the Believer’s Treatment of False Teachers

 First, Scripture, indeed, repeatedly calls for Christians to love everyone—whether family, friends, fellow Christians, or enemies (Matthew 5:43-48; 22:36-40; Romans 12:9-21).
-We are to “[r]epay no one evil for evil” (Romans 12:17, emp. added), but strive to “be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave” us (Ephesians 4:32).
-But Christian kindness and love is not antithetical to such things as, for example, punishing rule breakers.
+We are to “[r]epay no one evil for evil” (Romans 12:17), but strive to “be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave” us (Ephesians 4:32).
+But Christian kindness and love are not antithetical to such things as, for example, punishing rule breakers.
 A father who loves his son, and would even die for him, will promptly discipline him for unruly conduct (Proverbs 13:24; Ephesians 6:4).
 A school principal may genuinely love and care for every student under his oversight, but he may occasionally have to expel a disorderly child from the school for at least two reasons: (1) so that the hundreds of other students who want to get an education can safely and successfully do so, and (2) in hopes that such drastic measures will cause the unruly child to awaken to his senses before it is too late (and he does something far worse as a teenager or as an adult).
 An uninformed outsider, who sees a father disciplining his son or a school principal punishing a student, may initially think less of these adults and wonder how they could call themselves Christians.
-The logical, more informed bystander, however, will quickly size up the situation and easily see the consistency in the loving, disciplinary actions.
+The logical, more informed bystander, however, will quickly size up the situation and easily see the consistency in loving, disciplinary actions.

 In the epistle of 2 John, the apostle expressed his concern for the eternal destiny of Christians, saying, “Watch yourselves, that you might not lose what we have accomplished, but that you may receive a full reward” (vs. 8, NASB).
 John was alarmed because deceptive false teachers who denied the incarnation of Jesus were a serious threat to the salvation of Christians.
 “For many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh” (2 John 7).
 These false teachers (known as Gnostics) alleged that Christ could not have been incarnated because the flesh is inherently sinful.
 And, since the flesh is supposedly intrinsically evil, Gnostics taught that Christians did not need to resist fleshly temptations.
 Just “do whatever feels good” and know that such wicked actions are only physical and not spiritual.
-Allegedly, the soul could still be pure, even if the individuals themselves participated in wicked activity.
-(For more information, see “Gnosticism,” 1982, 2:484-490.)
+Allegedly, the soul could still be pure, even if the individuals themselves participated in wicked activity.2

 The apostle John (who had “seen” and “handled” the actual body of Christ—1 John 1:1-4; i.e., Jesus did come in the flesh) repeatedly condemned the central teachings of certain Gnostics who were confusing and misleading first-century Christians.